Jonmichael Hands, Sr. Director, Product Planning, Fadu

 FDP has a wide range of applications, including:

-• Write-Intensive Applications: FDP’s ability to reduce the WAF is especially beneficial for write-heavy workloads with multiple write streams, extending an SSD’s lifespan and ensuring more consistent performance.
+- Write-Intensive Applications: FDP’s ability to reduce WAF is especially beneficial for write-heavy workloads with multiple write streams, extending SSD lifespan and ensuring consistent performance.

 Customer Use Cases